zephyrproject-rtos/zephyr/doc/connectivity/networking/api/tls_credentials_shell.rst

   This is required because Zephyr does not support multi-line strings in the shell.
   Otherwise, the ``STRT`` format could be used for this purpose without base64 encoding.
   It is possible to use ``BIN`` instead if you manually encode a NULL terminator into the base64.

+.. _tls_credentials_shell_data_blocks:

+Data Block Output
+*****************

+Large binary payloads are output in "data-blocks".
+These are base-64-encoded, fixed-character-width blocks of printed text, representing an underlying binary buffer of some sort.

+The represented binary buffer could be anything.
+For example:
+- It could be raw ASN.1 binary (such as in the case of :ref:`CSR gen <tls_credentials_shell_csr>`).
+- It could be plain text (still encoded as base-64).
+- It could even be be ``PEM`` (a format which itself contains mostly base-64) re-encoded as base-64 (thus making the output base-64-encoded base64).

+This is motivated by the desire for a consistent, machine-readable format for arbitrary binary payloads, whether or not the underlying payload may be itself machine or human-readable.

+To improve machine readability on deferred serial backends, each line of the output block is always prefixed with a special start-line tag, and the completed block is concluded by an end-block tag on a new line.

+Both of these tags, along with the width of the output blocks are customizable:
+- The start-line tag defaults to ``#CSH: ``, and is customized by the :kconfig:option:`CONFIG_TLS_CREDENTIALS_SHELL_BLK_PREFIX` Kconfig option.
+- The end-block tag defaults to ``#CSH-END``, and is customized by the :kconfig:option:`CONFIG_TLS_CREDENTIALS_SHELL_BLK_END` Kconfig option.
+- The block character width is customized by the :kconfig:option:`CONFIG_TLS_CREDENTIALS_SHELL_CRED_OUTPUT_WIDTH` Kconfig option.

+Here is an example of some data output by default settings:

+[TODO EXAMPLE]